Azure/kube-egress-gateway/README.md

 When the gateway nodepool is created, there are no gateway IPConfigurations.
 A user should create a namespaced `StaticGatewayConfiguration` CRD object to create an egress gateway configuration, specifying the target gateway nodepool, and optional BYO public IP prefix.
 Users can then annotate the pod (`kubernetes.azure.com/static-gateway-configuration: <gateway config name, e.g. aks-static-gw-001>`) to claim a static gateway configuration as egress.

 ### Components
-* **Gateway manager controller**: Monitor StaticGatewayConfiguration CR events and node events, configures VMSS, and manages GatewayWireguardEndpoint CR.
+* **Gateway manager**: Contains three controllers, one monitors `StaticGatewayConfiguration` CR and generates corresponding `GatewayLBConfiguration` and `GatewayVMConfiguration` CRs.
+Two other controllers monitor these two CRs and configure Azure LB and Azure VMSS respectively.
-* **Gateway daemonSet on gateway nodes**: Monitor GatewayWireguardEndpoint CR and PodWireguardEndpoint CR, configures the network namespaces, interfaces, and routes on gateway nodes.
+* **Gateway daemonSet on gateway nodes**: Monitors `StaticGatewayConfiguration` CR and `PodWireguardEndpoint` CR, configures the network namespaces, interfaces, and routes on gateway nodes.
-* **Chained CNI and pod egress controller daemonSet on regular cluster nodes**: Setup wireguard interfaces and routes in pods' network namespace.
+* **Chained CNI and pod egress controller daemonSet on regular cluster nodes**: Setups wireguard interfaces and routes in pods' network namespace.

 ### Test Plan